 A universal emergency inhaler is kept in the medication cupboard in the staffroom for use if a child's own inhaler has run out, expired or is not in school.
-This would be used for children diagnosed with asthma for whom we hold consent to use an inhaler.
+This would only be used for children diagnosed with asthma for whom we hold consent to administer an inhaler.

-It will be used in conjunction with the child's asthma Care Plan and administration will be recorded on their individual record of administration form as normal.
+It would be used in conjunction with the child's asthma Care Plan and administration will be recorded on their individual consent form, with the pre-printed advice slip issued to parents as normal.